maciakl/maciak.org/_tabletop/meccgdeckbuilder.md

     1 Cardback

 Also, always capitalize each word, in multi-word card names and never put hyphens in your list, even if the actual card has hyphen.
+There are no prompts, and no checking for deck validity.
+You have to know the card names, and the game rules to construct a valid deck (just like with physical cards).

 The service prints 4 cards per page.
 They are regulation 63mm x 88mm collectible card size.